Elementary discrete diffusion/redistancing schemes for the mean curvature flow: Extension: general convolution kernels

 \subsection{Consistency}

-We will show the following convergence result, which has Theorem~\ref{th:variantexplicit} as a corollary. \begin{theorem} Let $E^0\subseteq \R^N$ and consider the algorithm \eqref{eq:defalgo}.
+We will show the following convergence result, which has Theorem~\ref{th:variantexplicit} as a corollary. \begin{theorem} Let $E^0\subseteq \R^N$ {be closed} and consider the algorithm \eqref{eq:defalgo}.
 As $\e\to 0$, the function $d^\e$, defined for $t\ge 0$ and $i\in\e\Z^N$ by $d^\e(t)_i = \sd^{[t/h],\e}_i$, converge up to subsequences, for almost all times and locally uniformly in space to a function $d(x,t)$ such that $d^+=\max\{d,0\}$ is the distance function to a supersolution of the (generalized) mean curvature flow starting from $E^0$, and $d^-$ is the distance function to a supersolution starting from $\comp{E^0}$.
 In particular, if the mean curvature flow $E(t)$ starting from $E^0$ is unique, then $d^\e(t)$ converges to the signed distance function to $E(t)$, up to extinction. \end{theorem}

 Again, we expect that with our assumptions, it should not be too difficult to show consistency in the viscosity sense.
 This requires to show a (locally continuous) convergence of $\frac{K_\e-\delta}{h}*\eta_{|\e\Z^N}$ to $\Delta\eta$ as $\e\to 0$, for smooth tests $\eta$.
-It seems however that proving consistency with the distributional solutions of Definition~\ref{def:distributionalsuperflow} is a bit more direct. \begin{proof} We start from the inequality
+It seems however that proving consistency with the distributional solutions of Definition~\ref{def:distributionalsuperflow} is a bit more direct. \begin{proof} {For $k\in\N$ let $j\in\ez$ with $\sd^{k+1}_j>0$.
+Starting from \eqref{eq:defalgo} and since $\sd^{k+1,}_j\ge u_j$ by Lemma \ref{lem:defsd}, we deduce:}